Rengo-Labs/CasperLabs-ERC777/erc777-sender/README.md

-# casper-erc777 sender
+# `CASPER-ERC777-SENDER`

-A library for implementing ERC777 Sender for ERC777 contract sending tokens on Casper network.
+A library for implementing ERC777 Sender and sending ERC777 tokens on Casper network.

 This contract lets token's holders know about the movements or destruction of their tokens whenever they implement this interface.
 To do this, they must be registered on the ERC1820 registry contract.